wiemanboy/CNSDEindopdrachtModule1/frontend/README.md

 │ ├─┬ lib `Used for easy access with $lib/`
 │ │ ├── dtos
 │ │ └── enums
-│ ├── params `Parameter matching for use with slugs in routes`
 │ └── routes `Pages and layouts`
 ├── prettier.config.js
 ├── .eslint.config.ts